-To demonstrate how Duration and Convexity are calculated for specific US Treasuries we select instruments from recent US Treasury bill, note and bond auctions.
+To demonstrate how to calculate Duration and Convexity for specific US Treasuries we select instruments from recent US Treasury bill, note and bond auctions.
 Please note that we are determining these metrics (Convexity & Duration) at issue.
 We will calculate Macaulay, Modified and Effective Duration as well as Convexity for the selected Treasury issues.

-You may first want to review our course on Duration & Convexity to become familiar with the formulas & mechanics of the calculations before proceeding.
+You may first want to review our course on duration & convexity calculation example to become familiar with the formulas & mechanics of the calculations before proceeding.

 According to the Federal Reserve Bank of New York, T-Bills “are quoted at a discount from face value, with the discount expressed as an annual rate based on a 360-day year“.
-The price (per $100) at issue date therefore is calculated as 100*(1-T/360*0.14%) where T is the number of days between the maturity date and the issue date, in this case 364 days.
+Calculate the price (per $100) at issue date, therefore, as 100*(1-T/360*0.14%) where T is the number of days between the maturity date and the issue date, in this case, 364 days.

 So we have 100/(1-364/360*0.14%) = 99.858444

 As you can see this tallies with the price mentioned in the auction results.

 The investment rate is the coupon equivalent yield.
 This yield is the annualized percentage return that the purchaser will receive if the note is purchased on the day of the quotation at the ask price and held until maturity.
 For a redemption value of the bill of $100, and the ask price of 99.858444 we calculate the coupon equivalent yield (i%) as:

 99.858444*(1+i%*364/365) = 100